Extremal graphs for the odd prism: Introduction

 which was early proved by Mantel \cite{MAN}; see, e.g., the monograph \cite[p.
 294]{Bo} for alternative proofs and extensions, and the surveys \cite{FS13,Sim13} for more related results.

 After Tur\'{a}n \cite{Turan41} determined the extremal graphs of the tetrahedron $K_4$, he asked the following analogous problem: Determining the Tur\'{a}n number of a graph consisting of the vertices and edges of a regular polyhedron.
-For example, the cube $Q_8$, the octahedron $O_6$, the dodecahedron $D_{20}$ and the icosahedron $I_{12}$; see the following Figure \ref{regular-polyhedrons}.
+For example, the cube $Q_8$, the octahedron $O_6$, the dodecahedron $D_{20}$ and the icosahedron $I_{12}$; see Figure \ref{regular-polyhedrons}.

-The Tur\'{a}n problem involving regular polyhedrons was widely studied in the literature; see, e.g., \cite{ES1970,PS2005,Fur2013} for the cube $Q_8$, \cite{ES1971} for the octahedron $O_6$, \cite{Simonovits1974} for the dodecahedron $D_{20}$, and \cite{Sim1974} for the icosahedron $I_{12}$.
+The Tur\'{a}n problem involving regular polyhedrons was widely studied in the literature; see, e.g., \cite{ES1970,PS2005,Fur2013,JN2017,JMY2021} for the cube $Q_8$, \cite{ES1971} for the octahedron $O_6$, \cite{Simonovits1974} for the dodecahedron $D_{20}$, and \cite{Sim1974} for the icosahedron $I_{12}$.
 In particular, although Erd\H{o}s and Simonovits \cite{ES1970} showed that $\mathrm{ex}(n,Q_8)\le Cn^{8/5}$ for some constant $C>0$, the lower bound on the Tur\'{a}n number of $Q_8$ remains open.
 Motivated by the above results, we shall consider the Tur\'{a}n problem of the prism, which can be viewed as a variant graph of the cube $Q_8$.
+Recall that $\chi (H)$ denotes the chromatic number of $H$.
+The celebrated Erd\H{o}s--Stone--Simonovits Theorem \cite{EDR1,EDR2} states that